 You’re not alone

+Coming to terms with an HIV diagnosis and learning to live well with it is not something you need to go through on your own.
 There are counsellors, peer support groups, specialists and doctors you can access for free at any time.
-Though it may feel difficult at first, telling partners, relatives and close friends will help you feel supported and make decisions about treatments, lifestyle changes and how to keep healthy.
+Though it may feel difficult at first, telling partners, relatives and close friends can help you feel supported and make decisions about treatments, lifestyle changes and how to keep healthy.

 There’ll be good and bad days